 Single Shaft Double Mechanical Seal Design

 The Single Shaft Double Mechanical Seal Design uses a single shaft drive train design similar to an overhung pump and a double cartridge mechanical seal with an API Plan 53 support system.
-The hydraulic head impeller is supported by a radial roller bearing contained within the thrust bearing housing and completely separated from the process.
-Barrier fluid is circulated through the mechanical seal using the API Plan 53 support system and a pumping ring within the mechanical seal.
+The Hydraulic Head impeller is supported by a radial roller bearing contained within the thrust bearing housing and completely separated from the process.
+Barrier fluid is circulated through the API Plan 53 support system by a pumping ring located within the mechanical seal.
 The barrier fluid is maintained at a pressure higher than the highest process pressure acting on the seal and is circulated at a rate to provide cooling to the mechanical seal faces.
 This design provides increased reliability due to the single shaft drive train design and the location of the radial support bearing separated from the process.